Bruin-Spacecraft-Group/bd-fc/tests/README.md

 ## Documenting a test

-- every test should contain some kind of file, explaining what output is expected given what input and config
+- in the sketch, before the main code, there should be some text explaining what kind of output we can expect given what input and configuration